Field Trip to Joan Best’s House and the New Wetland

 Hunger called and we planted ourselves in the shade where we ate our lunches, fighting off the mosquitoes and the occasional black ant.

-We continued our journey up the road a few more kilometers, noting the following flowers: wild roses, lupines, red columbine, common red Indian paintbrush, oxeye daisy, and columbia or tiger lily.
+Lunch time We continued our journey up the road a few more kilometers, noting the following flowers: wild roses, lupines, red columbine, common red Indian paintbrush, oxeye daisy, and Columbia or tiger lily.

 Rather than continue on an unknown logging road that would eventually return us to Kamloops, we chose to follow Joan back to her place for a final pit stop before heading home.
 It was a pleasant way to spend a sunny Sunday, exploring unfamiliar territory and enjoying the companionship of friends.